Discover the amazing Northern Lights in Iceland

 So don't be a fool and bring your camera when coming in Iceland!

 TO SUM UP

-- Plan your night trip on a clear night, avoid cloud cover
+- Plan your outings on clear nights

-- Get out when it's dark
+- Go out when it's pitch dark

 We will also be of great advice to you, if you have any questions please do not hesitate to ask us when you pick up your van, we will be happy to help you!